Back to News

 What they cover

-Why the customer relationship is the durable moat.
+Why the personal, local relationship is the thing technology should protect.